jagrafft/vision/docs/README.md

-# vision Documentation
+# Documentation

-## Architecture
+- Architecture
+    - *vision*
+    - Microservices

-## White Paper
+- White Paper
-Details the design philosophy and rationale for the *vision* project.
+    - Details the design philosophy and rationale for the *vision* project.